Hiring a professional moving company? Don’t overpay! We’ve listed everything you need to know about moving company contracts. Get a FREE Quote today!

 7 Things to Look for in a Moving Company

 Thousands of people will move in a given year.
 The move might be prompted by a job promotion, family needs or personal desires.
 Regardless of the reasons, a move of any size will require professional help.
-Make a long distance move the best move by following a few tips from the experts.
-These top 7 things to look for are crucial when searching for a moving company.
+Make your moving experience as smooth as possible by following a few tips from the experts.
+These top 7 things to look for in a moving company are crucial.

 1. DOT Numbers

-The first thing that you want to check for on your long distance move is DOT or Department of Transportation numbers.
+The first thing that you want to check for on your list of things to look for in a moving company is DOT or Department of Transportation numbers.
 Any movers that haul items between states cannot go without a DOT number.
 It’s essentially a license with the federal government.
-State to state movers must advertise this number on their vehicles and website.
+Professional movers must advertise this number on their vehicles and website.

-As you research affordable state to state movers, verify the DOT numbers with the government website.
+As you research moving companies, verify the DOT numbers with the government website.
 Valid numbers will identify the movers and their license status.
 Companies that cannot supply a DOT number or try to convince you that it isn’t important should be avoided.
 Every move that crosses state lines must be approved by the government.
 Questionable movers avoid any validation because it reveals their lack of experience and credentials.

 2. Strong Reviews

-Most importantly, next on the list of 7 things to look for is strong reviews.
-Everyone wants low price long distance movers, but it’s important to be selective.
-Go online, and read over reviews on the best state to state movers.
+Most importantly, next on the list of 7 things to look for in a moving company is strong reviews.
+Everyone wants to save as much money as possible when selecting a moving company, but it’s important to be selective.
+Go online, and read over reviews on the best 5 star rated movers.
 Keep in mind that it’s impossible to find a perfectly reviewed company.
 There will always be some negative reviews.

 The important thing to take away from these reviews is possible patterns.
-If you find cheap state to state movers with constant complaints about broken belongings, skip these companies altogether.
+If you find cheap movers with constant complaints about broken belongings, skip these companies altogether.